BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 The [just](https://github.com/casey/just) command line runner is very useful for running a series of build steps/commands locally.

-In particular I like to use it to run a debug build (so the compiler can tell me about overflow errors and things), run all tests, generate documentation, compile the binary and finally run it - all from typing `just r` in a terminal.
+In particular I like to use it to run a debug build (so the compiler can tell me about overflow errors and things), run all tests, generate documentation and compile the release library - all from typing `just b` in a terminal.

 ## Diagrams

-Under `./docs` are a series of puml (plantUML) diagrams.
+All diagrams should be generated from code or from screengrabs of `examples`

+When using code based diagrams puml (plantUML) is the preferred tool.

-To generate a diagram setup puml use `just` with `just diagram [diagram_name]`, or to generate all of them `just diagrams`.
+To generate a diagram setup puml and use `just` with `just diagram [diagram_name]` to create the `.png`, or to generate all of them `just diagrams`.

 ## rustfmt.toml